 Who: Everyone (members, guests, non-members)

-Please register in case we end up as a large group and we need to make arrangements with the Vineyard.
+Please register in case we end up as a large group and we need to make arrangements with the Bar and Grill.
 Also, by registering, we can manage late arrivers at the hike-- please provide your mobile phone number at registration.

-If you have questions or if you are running late the day of the event, email Charlie Gilman, firstname.lastname@example.org.
+If you have questions, need a ride, or if you are running late the day of the event, contact Charlie Gilman (202-706-9267 or firstname.lastname@example.org).
+Non reactive dogs welcome.

 We look forward to seeing you there!